 The Staff of Serapis by Rick Riordan

 My son is a huge Riordan fan so this was an easy sell.
 Our issue is that he’s read all of Riordan’s books but thankfully this eBook just came out.
 It’s Annabeth meets Sadie Kane in a girl version of his other eBook Son of Sobek (Carter meets Percy Jackson).
 It does not disappoint and it’s much shorter than his other Kane Chronicles or Percy Jackson chapter books.
-I actually think it’s better than Son of Sobek. [chapter book, ages 7 and up]
+I actually think it’s better than Son of Sobek. [middle grade, ages 9 and up]

 6. 4th Grade Poetry Picture Book